pyapp-kit/psygnal/docs/usage.md

 ## Asynchronous Signal Emission

+!!!warning "Deprecated"

+    This feature is deprecated and will be removed in a future release.
+    Its use is not recommended in new code.
+If you need to emit signals in a background thread, please create your own [`threading.Thread`][] and call `emit` from within that thread.

-There is experimental support for calling all connected slots in another thread, using `emit(..., asynchronous=True)`
+There is ~~experimental~~ **deprecated** support for calling all connected slots in another thread, using `emit(..., asynchronous=True)`

 ```py
 obj = MyObj()